last updated: January 5, 2022

 - Hooded Define Jacket *Nulu

-- Key to Balance Tank [ new colors! ]
+- Key to Balance Yoga Tank Top [ all colors now on markdown! ]

-- lululemon Align™ Reversible Bra [ new colors! ]
+- lululemon Align™ Reversible Bra [ designed to provide light support for A/B cups ]

 This fabric is best for high-impact activities such as running, interval training, CrossFit, spin, etc.

 The main style family you’ll find in Nulux is the Fast and Free.
-Just like the Aligns, this is a very popular style so it comes in a ton of different varieties.
-It used to be divided into two main categories: those that have reflective dots on the bottom of the legs and those that do not – however the reflective ones have been cycled out and are currently only available in the 19″ inseam.
+Just like the Aligns, this is a very popular style so it comes in a ton of different inseams.

 - Fast and Free Short 6″ [ sold online only ]